artem-lygin/NinjaGodot/README.md

 - Press A to jump (with doublejump).
 - Press X to attack with a sword.
 - The player can deal damage, with a chance for critical hits.
-- Dummies (enemies) can receive damage and die.
+- Enemies can receive damage, show health bars, and die with knockback effects.
 - Reaching the goal zone likely finishes the level.

 ## 🧠 Key Mechanics